Researchers have dubbed the third Monday of January every year as Blue Monday. Today…

 Emotional Intelligence profiling looks below the surface to identify an individual’s Behaviour – what they say and do, their Feelings – how they think and feel and their Attitude – their underlying patterns and beliefs.
 The questionnaire we use (that takes 15 minutes to complete) measures how an individual is personally and impersonally effective.

-For a limited time, we are offering clients the opportunity to utilise these reports for free.
 If you are interested in finding out more then please get in contact at email@example.com.